 Remedies for toenail fungus

 Prescription-strength oral and topical remedies are available to treat toenail fungus.
-However, these drugs, particularly the oral medication, can cause side effects such as nausea and headaches and interfere with other prescription medication.
+However, these drugs, particularly oral medication, can cause side effects such as nausea and headaches and interfere with other prescription medications.
 Instead of leaping to pharmaceutical solutions, try these easy, natural remedies from the comfort of your own home.